Manafs-Lab/react-mui-react-query-zustand-ts-boilterplate/README.md

 # React TypeScript Vite Boilerplate

-A modern React boilerplate with **TypeScript, Vite, Material UI (MUI), React Query, Zustand, Biome, Wouter, and Husky**.
+A modern React boilerplate with **TypeScript, Vite, Material UI (MUI), React Query, Zustand, Biome, Wouter, Husky and and vanilla-extract**.
 This setup provides a fast development experience with best practices for state management, API fetching, routing, code linting and formatting.

 ## 🚀 Features